adtonik/adtonik-client/iOS/README.md

 ## Integration

-Go to [http://control.adtonik.net](http://control.adtonik.net) to register your application and generate an App ID and App Secret which will be used in your ADTAudioACRDelegate.
+Email marshall@adtonik.com with the following information to receive your appID and appSecret:
+  Application Name:
+  Contact Email:
+  Description:

 See the examples/ directory to get an idea of how simple it is to integrate our SDK in an existing application.